-- Establishment of offset conservation reserves which include a representative sample of the archaeological resource subject to direct impact; - Establishment of long term, on-site, elements which commemorate, promote and interpret Aboriginal cultural values to the general public; - Establishment of facilities for the long term curation, access, management and interpretation of cultural materials salvaged as a part of impact management programs.
+- establishment of offset conservation reserves which include a representative sample of the archaeological resource subject to direct impact; - establishment of long term, on-site, elements which commemorate, promote and interpret Aboriginal cultural values to the general public; and - establishment of facilities for the long term curation, access, management and interpretation of cultural materials salvaged as a part of impact management programs.
 The ongoing nature and continuity of such facilities provides a valuable contribution to managing the long term losses inherent in cumulative impacts.

-The first of these strategies, the establishment of offset reserves, is not a feasible option for the proposed airport, due to the nature of the airport site, the archaeological resource subject to impact, and constraints inherent in the surviving resource of the Cumberland Plain.
+The first of these strategies, the establishment of offset reserves, is unlikely to be a feasible option for the proposed airport.
+This is due to the nature of the airport site and the related archaeological resource subject to impact, the constraints inherent in the surviving archaeological resource of the Cumberland Plain, and the limited areas available for offset acquisition.
 The latter two strategies remain feasible options and each are addressed as integral components of the impact management proposals defined in sections 10.3.2 and 10.4.2.